 Luckily for you, we are here to help.
 We've done the heavy lifting for you.
 We've done the research so you don't have to, and we've compiled a definitive list of the best single din car stereos on the market.

 Ultimate Guide to The Best Single DIN Head Unit

 This is not by any means a comprehensive list.
 There’ are tons and tons of great single DIN head units out there.
 However, we did want to give you a few good options.

 The head units we listed here represent different price points, types and designs.
 With any luck, you’ll find something that meets your needs and fist within your budget.If we missed a single DIN car stereo you like, let us know in the comments.

-Kenwood is another established car stereo brand.
-They've been around for a very long time.
+Kenwood is a very well known established car stereo brand - they've been around for a very long time!
 They produce and market a wide range of car audio equipment including speakers, amplifiers, and all types of head units.

 The KDC-BT565U is Kenwood's newest, best single DIN car stereo in the KDC series.